-Business combinations have been accounted for using the acquisition method of accounting (refer note 1(n)).
-Unrealized gains or transactions between the Group and its associates are eliminated to the extent of the
+Business combinations have been accounted for using the acquisition method of accounting (refer note 1(o)).

+Unrealised gains or transactions between the Group and its associates are eliminated to the extent of the

 Group's interests in the associates.
-Unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
-Accounting policies of associates have been changed where necessary to ensure consistency with the policies adopted by the Group.
+Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.

-Non-controlling interests represent the portion of profit or loss and net assets in subsidiaries not held by the Group and are presented separately in the statement of comprehensive income and within equity in the consolidated statement of financial position.
+Non-controlling interests represent the portion of profit or loss and net assets in subsidiaries not held by the Group and are presented separately in the Statement of Profit or Loss and Other Comprehensive Income and within equity in the consolidated statement of financial position.
 Losses are attributed to the non-controlling interests even if that results in a deficit balance.

 The group treats transactions with non-controlling interests that do not result in a loss of control as transactions with equity owners of the Group.
 A change in ownership interest results in an adjustment between the carrying amounts of the controlling and non-controlling interests to reflect their relative interests in the subsidiary.
-Any difference between the amount of the adjustment to non-controlling interests and any consideration paid or received is recognized within equity attributable to owners of Holista CollTech Limited.
-When the group ceases to have control, joint control or significant influence, any retained interest in the entity is remeasured to its fair value with the change in carrying amount recognized in profit or loss.
+Any difference between the amount of the adjustment to non-controlling interests and any consideration paid or received is recognised within equity attributable to owners of Holista CollTech Limited.
+When the group ceases to have control, joint control or significant influence, any retained interest in the entity is remeasured to its fair value with the change in carrying amount recognised in profit or loss.
 The fair value is the initial carrying amount for the purposes of subsequently accounting for the retained interest as an associate, joint controlled entity or financial asset.
-In addition, any amounts previously recognized in other comprehensive income in respect of that entity are accounted for as if the group had directly disposed of the related assets or liabilities.
-This may mean that amounts previously recognized in other comprehensive income are reclassified to profit or loss
+In addition, any amounts previously recognised in other comprehensive income in respect of that entity are accounted for as if the group had directly disposed of the related assets or liabilities.
+This may mean that amounts previously recognised in other comprehensive income are reclassified to profit or loss

-(e) Critical accounting estimates and judgements
+(e) Critical accounting estimates and judgments

-The directors evaluate estimates and judgements incorporated into the financial statements on historical knowledge and best available current information.
+The directors evaluate estimates and judgments incorporated into the financial statements on historical knowledge and best available current information.
 Estimates assume a reasonable expectation of future events and are based on current trends and economic data, obtained both externally and within the Group.

-Impairment of goodwill and intangibles with indefinite useful lives:
+Impairment of property, plant, equipment and intangibles:

-The Group determines whether goodwill and intangibles with indefinite useful lives are impaired at least on an annual basis.
-This requires an estimation of the recoverable amount of the cash generating units to which the goodwill and intangibles with indefinite useful lives are allocated.
-The assumptions used in this estimation of recoverable amount and the carrying amount of goodwill and intangibles are discussed in Note 11.
+The Group determines whether property, plant, equipment and intangibles are impaired at least on an annual basis.
+This requires an estimation of the recoverable amount of the cash generating units to which the property, plant, equipment and intangibles lives are allocated.
+The assumptions used in this estimation of recoverable amount and the carrying amount of property, plant, equipment and intangibles are discussed in Note 10 and Note 11 respectively.